CTEC3905-2022/lab-materials/lab-05.md

 Notice the use of a <br> tag to aid with formatting.

-Finally, add the necessary JavaScript event listeners to activate the `<input>` elements.
+Finally, add the necessary JavaScript event listeners to activate the new `<input>` elements.

 ```js
 myBG.addEventListener('input', ev => {